CAR 2023 - Advancing Imaging Care Through Innovation

 This program was developed following a review of objective data including practice data, consultation with experts in the field, survey data detailing the perceived and unperceived needs of members as well as the experience and expertise of the scientific planning committee.
-Additionally, a historical review and analysis of educational content covered in the past five Annual Scientific Meetings as well as subjective data from the previous year’s evaluations were reviewed in detail to create a focus for this year’s program.
+Additionally, a historical review and analysis of educational content covered in the past five Annual Scientific Meetings (ASM) as well as subjective data from the previous year’s evaluations were reviewed in detail to create a focus for this year’s program.

 This meeting is designed for all general and subspecialty radiologists as well as radiology residents and fellows whose work involves performing or interpreting images, determining appropriateness, and using advanced equipment and tools to help guide therapeutic decision-making and help improve clinical outcomes.

 After attending and actively participating in the CAR 2023 ASM, participants will be able to:

-- Identify and implement practical strategies to improve the management of radiology departments in community hospitals and clinics.
+- Identify and implement practical strategies to improve patient management as part of a multi-disciplinary team.

 CanMEDS roles: Collaborator, Communicator, Leader, Professional

-- Recognize, identify and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, musculoskeletal, abdominal (GI/GU), breast and chest imaging.
+- Recognize, identify, and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, interventional radiology musculoskeletal, breast and chest imaging.